-Also the staff at Learning Enhancement & Academic Development Service (LEADS) can be approached for help, time permitting.
+Also the staff at Student Learning Development Service can be approached for help, time permitting.

 Some groups are required to grade other group members, and this grade can contribute to the overall mark of the individual within the group, for example 10% -20% of the overall grade.
 If you are not sure how to grade the rest of your group, ask your tutor for guidance.